-As part of the ORSA process, insurance risk is subject to stress and scenario tests.
-These tests are intended to assess the likely impact of adverse situations on the company's capital requirement and also assess those factors or combination of factors which may cause the company to fail.
-Stress and scenario tests include:
+As part of the ORSA process, insurance risk will be subject to stress and scenario tests.
+These tests are intended to assess the likely impact of adverse situations on the company's capital requirement and assess those factors or combination of factors which may cause the company to fail.
+Stress and scenario tests will include: